Tielve/tielve-embedded-c-libs/README.md

 # tielve-embedded-c-libs
-Creating Bare-Metal embedded libraries for AI/ML work.
+Creating Bare-Metal embedded libraries for the STM32H743 with a focus on ML/AI.

-## TO-DO
+## WIP
-- Create drivers for peripherals (Camera, Display, Microphone)
+- Backpropagation
-- Add inference, convolution and quantization headers
+- SPI and GPIO Drivers

+### TODO
+- UART, I2C, CAN, USB